MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/respond-to-reviews-using-windows-store-services.md

 keywords: windows 10, uwp, Windows Store reviews API, respond to reviews
 ---

-# Respond to reviews using Windows Store services
+# Respond to reviews using Store services

 Use the *Windows Store reviews API* to programmatically respond to reviews of your app in the Store.
 This API is especially useful for developers who want to bulk respond to many reviews without using the Windows Dev Center dashboard.
 This API uses Azure Active Directory (Azure AD) to authenticate the calls from your app or service.